whprocter/RPr-Kang-2020/docs/report/report_notes.md

 Remember the original notebook was meant to use the whole Illinois network for all analyses, and for good reason.

+- using only Chicago data gives results closer to the Original results; save switching to Illinois population data for the reanalysis

 ## Processing Times (4 processors)

 | Network | Code Version | Population | Service | Setup Time | Catchment Time |